Wednesday, 15 May 2024

 The Road into the City

 One of the things I wanted to see was the Vukovar water tower, standing with the damage it incurred as a reminder of the conflict.
 When I read about it I liked the symbolism it seemed to represent and today I found out you can go up it which was an added treat.
-Just before I visited I had been to a military museum which has a lot of mostly Croatian military hardware from the war - it was literally around the corner from my accommodation - and I found the regular references on the exhibits to 'Serbian aggressors' a little disturbing, especially so as coach loads of school children, the next generation of Croats, were also visiting.
-There was a sense of the same at the water tower - and more school children - with the displays on the 87 day battle for Vukovar pointedly highlighting the Serbian burning of a village, murdering civilians and not allowing medical aid into the besieged city (unacceptable yes, but we shouldn’t forget a number of Croats, including their commanding General, were also convicted of war crimes).
-And then there is the tower itself, proudly flying the Croatian flag and standing by the Danube overlooking Serbia.
+Just before I visited I had been to a military museum which has a lot of mostly Croatian military hardware from the war - it was literally around the corner from my accommodation - and I found the regular references on the exhibits to 'Serbian aggressors' a little disturbing, especially so as coach loads of school children, the next generation of Croats, were also visiting: impressionable minds being exposed to a tiny hint of nationalism, small seeds of a malevolent knotweed that are easy to plant but hard to eradicate.
+There was a sense of the same at the water tower - and more school children - with the displays inside its immense structure on the 87 day battle for Vukovar pointedly highlighting the Serbian burning of a village, the murdering of civilians, the prevention of medical aid delivery into the besieged city.
+Yes, such unacceptable acts need to be exposed in the interests of a long term stability for this region of delicately balanced politics but that should always be in a broader context, weight and counterweight: a number of Croats, including their commanding General, were also convicted of war crimes, something on which all Croatian information boards were sadly silent.
+And then there is the tower itself, proudly flying an immense Croatian flag and standing by the Danube overlooking Serbia.
 I could not help but think it is as much a raised finger to Serbia as it is a symbol to the folly of war.
-And having read that Vukovar is still an ethnically divided city with distrust between the resident Croats and Serbs I sadly do not get the sense that these two nations, one EU and the other an EU candidate, have fully settled their differences.
+All this, with now having having read that Vukovar is still an ethnically divided city with distrust between the resident Croats and Serbs, and I sadly do not get the sense that these two nations, one EU and the other an EU candidate, have yet to fully settle their differences.

 No comments: